$L^p$ boundedness of wave operators for higher order schr\"odinger operators with threshold eigenvalues: Introduction

 where $\mR_V(\lambda)=((-\Delta)^{m}+V-\lambda)^{-1}$, $\mR_0(\lambda)=((-\Delta)^m-\lambda)^{-1}$, and the `+' and `-' denote the usual limiting values as $\lambda$ approaches the positive real line from above and below, \cite{agmon,soffernew}.
 As in previous works, \cite{EGWaveOp,EGWaveOpExt,egl}, we consider $W_+$, bounds for $W_-$ follow by conjugation since $W_-=\mathcal C W_+ \mathcal C $, where $\mathcal Cu(x)=\overline{u}(x)$.
 Since the identity operator is bounded on all $L^p$ spaces, our main technical results control the contribution of the integral involving the resolvent operators.

 In dimensions $n>4m$, there are no resonances at the threshold (zero energy), \cite{soffernew}.
 This mirrors the case of dimensions $n>4$ in the classical ($m=1$) Schr\"odinger operator where threshold resonances cannot exist.
 In the classical case, the existence of threshold eigenvalues limits the upper range of $L^p(\R^n)$ boundedness of the wave operators, generically to $1\leq p<\frac{n}{2}$, \cite{YajNew,GGwaveop,YajNew2}.
 With additional orthogonality conditions on the eigenspace this range can be extended to $1\leq p<n$ with the conditions $\int_{\R^n}V(x)\psi(x)=0$ for all eigenfunctions $\psi$ and similarly $1\leq p<\infty$ if additionally $\int_{\R^n}xV(x)\psi(x)=0$ \cite{GGwaveop,YajNew,YajNew2,Yaj3d,Yaj4d}.
-Here we prove the analogous result for the higher order Schr\"odinger operators in Theorem~\ref{thm:full} below.
+Here we prove the analogous result for the higher order Schr\"odinger operators in Corollary~\ref{thm:full} below and capture the $L^\infty$ boundedness in the $m=1$ case, which is new outside of the case when $n=3$ considered by Yajima in \cite{Yaj3d}.

 We note that the classical case and dimensions $4m\geq n>2m$, ($n=3,4$), the existence of threshold eigenvalues limits the range of $L^p(\R^n)$ boundedness to $1\leq p<n$ \cite{YajWkp1, GoGr4d2017, JenYaj4d2008} without further orthogonality assumptions \cite{Yaj3d,Yaj4d}.
 Our proof doesn't distinguish between $m=1$ and $m>1$, and hence applies to the classical case as well where it streamlines the existing arguments in the eigenvalue only case.
 We note that the analysis in even dimensions is particularly challenging.